-It's up to the Appropriations committees to allocate the money, picking winners and losers from among programs like school aid, housing subsidies, defense, foreign aid and health research _ among others _ along with bureaucracies like the Environmental Protection Agency, the IRS and the Housing and Urban Development Department.
+It's up to the Appropriations committees to allocate the money, picking winners and losers from among programs like school aid, housing subsidies, defense, foreign aid, health research _ among others _ along with bureaucracies like the Environmental Protection Agency, the IRS and the Department of Housing and Urban Development.

 Both security and nonsecurity programs would absorb outright cuts in 2012.
 Defense hawks are protesting likely cuts to the Pentagon, which would have received a $17 billion, 3 percent increase under a recent House spending bill.
 The Pentagon is among a group of programs that together would absorb a $4 billion cut from current levels next year.
 Other programs in the security category include foreign aid, intelligence, homeland security and veterans' programs.